How to Calculate Work Hours and Pay

 Once your employees’ hours have been recorded, then by following our few simple steps, calculating work hours will become second nature.

 Creating a timesheet in Google Sheets is also fairly easy once you understand the concept.

-Using formulae in Spreadsheets is the key to an accurate timesheet, and our guide gives you an example of how to do it.
+Using a formula in Spreadsheets is the key to an accurate timesheet, and our guide gives you an example of how to calculate work hours and pay.

 Keeping track of time off can be made simple, by using paper forms, spreadsheets, or time tracking software.

 Working out how much you make per month, can be achieved with a simple calculation.

 The above article may contain affiliate links, which help support Clever Sequence